by Andrea M. Darcy

-We all have them.
-From the sort of day where little things go wrong from the second you get out of bed, to the doomed days bad news comes and you temporarily lose your footing, how can you best help yourself when a day goes wrong?
+From having a bad day where little things go wrong from the second you get out of bed, to the doomed days bad news comes and you temporarily lose your footing, we all have difficult days.

 9 Tips from therapists to handle bad days better